Updated: October 24th, 2022

 3. “Ground Drumming” for Your Legs & Feet

-I totally made “ground drumming” up.
-But I did, because I want you to distinguish it from air drumming.
-Air drumming is for the big muscles in your arms while this type of kit-less practice is focused on the smaller muscles in your feet and (partly) your shin and thigh.
+I totally made “ground drumming” up, yet I did it because I want you to distinguish it from air drumming.
+Air drumming is for the big muscles in your arms while this type of practice without drum set is focused on the smaller muscles in your feet and (partly) your shin and thigh.
 If you think of the ground like a pillow, this type is actually more like pillow practice…

 …and just like that it will give you a huge edge when you get (back) onto a drum set with a proper bass pedal and rebound.
 The ground won’t offer much rebound, so it’s quite likely that you’ll feel the muscles in your ankle and thigh after only a few minutes of practice.
 This is a sign of progress and goes by.
 And will make you much faster on a real drum set.